kevgo/observable-process/README.md

 ## Starting processes

-The best (most idiot-proof) way to start a subprocess is by providing the argv
+The best way to provide the command to run is in the form of an argv array:
-array:

 ```js
 const observable = createObservableProcess(["node", "server.js"])